Israel, Christians Negotiate The Price Of Holy Water

-ANTHONY KUHN, BYLINE: Franciscan monks sing and burn incense as crowds of pilgrims and tourists watch.
-The fourth century church is a living antiquity, jointly administered by Roman Catholic, Greek Orthodox and Armenian apostolic priests.
-Since the Ottoman Empire, Jerusalem had traditionally waived the church's water bills until the water company was privatized in the 1990s.
-Since then, the charge has grown to nine million Israeli shekels or $2.3 million including interest.
+Since the Ottoman Empire, the political authority in Jerusalem had traditionally waived the church's water bills — until the Israeli water company was privatized in 2003.
+Since then, the charge has grown to 9 million Israeli shekels, or $2.3 million, including interest.

-Father Fakitsas Isidoros, superior of the Greek Orthodox Patriarchate, says the water company should settle the problem with the municipal government.
+Father Fakitsas Isidoros, superior of the Greek Orthodox Patriarchate, said the water company should settle the problem with the Jerusalem municipal government.

-KUHN: The dispute prompted the water company to freeze the patriarchate's local bank account, which Father Isidoros said has caused even more headaches.
+The dispute prompted the water company to freeze the patriarchate's local bank account, which Isidoros said caused even more headaches.

-KUHN: Finally, it took a meeting between Patriarch Kirill, head of the Russian Orthodox Church, and Israeli President Shimon Peres to get the water company to waive the nine million shekels and the church to promise to start paying for water.
+Finally, it took a meeting between Patriarch Kirill, head of the Russian Orthodox Church, and Israeli President Shimon Peres to get the water company to waive the 9 million shekels and the church to promise to start paying for water.

 Wajeeh Nuseibeh is the church's doorkeeper.
-He's a Palestinian Muslim whose family has opened and closed the church's heavy wooden doors every day for the past 1,300 years.
-He explains that the church provides the city with more than just spiritual facilities.
+In another twist, he is a Palestinian Muslim, whose family has opened and closed the church's heavy wooden doors every day for the past 1,300 years.
+He says that the church, located in the Christian quarter of Jerusalem's Old City, provides more than just spiritual facilities.

 But Hana Bendcowsky, program director at the Jerusalem Center for Jewish-Christian Relations, says that younger generations of Israeli Jews have grown up increasingly isolated from minority communities and unaware of what the pledge of custodianship requires of them.

-KUHN: In other words, she says, that responsibility extends all the way down to the plumbing.
-Anthony Kuhn, NPR News.
+And yes, she says, that responsibility extends all the way down to the plumbing.